 Yes, Liberty Mutual offers full coverage insurance.
 A Liberty Mutual full coverage policy usually refers to car insurance that includes the state’s minimum requirements along with collision and comprehensive insurance, which protect the policyholder’s own vehicle.

-The average cost of Liberty Mutual full coverage car insurance is $2,758.
+The average cost of Liberty Mutual full coverage car insurance is $2,849 per year.
 Full coverage from Liberty Mutual is more expensive than a Liberty Mutual liability-only policy, since it provides more coverage.

 A Liberty Mutual full coverage policy is a good choice for drivers who don’t want to pay out of pocket to repair or replace their car, even if they are at fault in an accident.
 Collision insurance covers the cost of fixing or replacing the policyholder’s vehicle after an accident, regardless of who was at fault.
 Similarly, comprehensive insurance covers the policyholder’s car if it’s damaged by something besides an accident, like vandalism, a fire, or a natural disaster.
 Collision and comprehensive are not mandatory in any state, but they are required for leased and financed cars.